Diskcat

 -I + label The disk_label can be up to 8 characters which will be prepended to the path.

--88xx: Replace the xx with a value.
+-88xx: The -88 without the xx modifier caused the fullname field to be approximately 32 characters wide.
+If you need more or less width for this field, use the xx modified.
+The final full filename field then becomes xx characters wide.
+Replace the xx with a value.
 This value will now determine how wide the Long File Name field will now be.
-Use this to reduce the size from 75 to some other value.
-The default length for -88 is 75 characters.
+Use this to reduce or enlarge the size from 32 to some other value.

 --ziplog: When a zip file is encountered, check its internal directory/contents and add these records to the output file listing.
 The zip files are identified by the PK header.
 Because the files must be opened to read the contents and check to see if they are zip files, the -R (reset) option is always set with this option, and can't be turned off.
 The directory contents of the zip file are included amongst the normal output records.
 Since a significant amount of the normal file processing may not be conducted on the contents (zipped files) of the zip file, many of the output fields with this option are left emtpy.
 For instance, zip file contents do not maintain create or access dates, so those columns are left blank.
 Hashing, CRC is not done, and header check on the contents are not allowed.
 (09/2007) [ZIPLOG]